 Electrical Wire Color Guide

-Electrical wiring and cables consist of different colors, and it is crucial to know these electrical wire color before you open them up.
+Everyone should be aware of the existence of an electrical wire color guide.
+Electrical wiring and cables consist of different colors, and it is crucial to know these electrical wire colors before you open them up.
 An understanding of the colors and their purpose will help avoid accidents.

 As your local Denver electrician, we want to help you avoid electric accidents.
 By understanding the various electrical wire colors you will have sound decisions.